data-intelligence-analysis/dataworks_scripts/Data_Analysis/google_analytics/readme.md

     LO5: Import segments
     LO6: Managing segments

-By the end of this course, you will be able to effectively use system segments and create and use custom segments.
+ By the end of this course, you will be able to <b> effectively use system segments and create and use custom segments.</b>

-Course Structure
+## Course Structure

 This course is divided into 4 parts:

     Course Overview: This introductory reading material.
-    How to Use Segments in Google Analytics for Deeper Analysis: This is the hands on project that we will work on in Rhyme.
+    <b> How to Use Segments in Google Analytics for Deeper Analysis:</b> This is the hands on project that we will work on in Rhyme.
     Graded Quiz: This is the final assignment that you need to pass in order to finish the course successfully.

-Project Structure
+## Project Structure

-The hands on project on How to Use Segments in Google Analytics for Deeper Analysis is divided into following tasks:
+The hands on project on <b>How to Use Segments in Google Analytics for Deeper Analysis</b> is divided into following tasks:
 Task 1: Define segments
 Task 2: Use system segments
 Task 3: Create and use custom segments